microsoft/PowerApps-Azure-Lab/README.md

 It is also important to modernize the user experience of the enterprise apps in order to drive productivity.

-[Microsoft PowerApps](https://docs.microsoft.com/en-us/powerapps/powerapps-overview) along with [Azure](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide) could be an effective way to bridge this gap, by enabling an RESTful API layer powered by Azure which could encapsulate and standardize the enterprise data for use with apps + PowerApps as the rapid application development User interface where business apps can be built with agility and in collaboration with the business.
+[Microsoft Power Apps](https://docs.microsoft.com/en-us/powerapps/powerapps-overview) along with [Azure](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide) could be an effective way to bridge this gap, by enabling an RESTful API layer powered by Azure which could encapsulate and standardize the enterprise data for use with apps + Power Apps as the rapid application development User interface where business apps can be built with agility and in collaboration with the business.

 ### Objectives

 This lab has two key objectives:
-- To demonstrate how PowerApps platform can help unlock the potential of untapped assets within an Enterprise ( legacy APIs, data sources, processes) with a low-code / no code approach.
+- To demonstrate how Power Apps platform can help unlock the potential of untapped assets within an Enterprise ( legacy APIs, data sources, processes) with a low-code / no code approach.
 - Learn to create a cross-platform application user experience using Microsoft Power Apps to consume these RESTful APIs through custom connectors

 ## Prerequisites